 if you find the [never] in the output of above command, then this memory management feature has been disabled successfully.

-Installing Oracle 21c Prerequisites:
+Install Oracle 21c Prerequisites

 We are providing a single dnf command to install all the prerequisite software packages of Oracle Database 21c.
 Execute this command at your Linux bash prompt.